Best Endocrinologist in Dubai

 At HMS Mirdif Hospital, our commitment is to make a difference in people’s lives by providing the best possible care, treatment, and outcomes with our exceptionally skilled Doctors and professional medical team.
 Caring for you with our advanced technology.

 Hormones are released by glands in the body.
 Endocrinologists are doctors who specialize in treating persons who have hormonal abnormalities caused by glands in the endocrine system or certain malignancies.
 The overall goal of treatment is to restore a patient's body's normal hormone balance.

 To see a qualified physician is only half of remaining healthy; the other half is getting educated on how to keep that healthy.
 With Dr. Suzane Koubar and Dr. Omar Dhaimat, you get the greatest therapy as well as advice on how to practice active health and well-being.

 Chronic diseases and other conditions can have a variety of effects on the endocrine system.
 Hormones are broken down (metabolized) into inactive molecules once they exert their effects on their target organs.
 Hormones are broken down mostly by the liver and kidneys.
 In persons with chronic heart, liver, or renal disease, the body's ability to break down hormones may be impaired.

-- Congenital (present at birth) or genetic flaws (see section on Genetics below)
+- Congenital (present at birth) or genetic flaws (see the section on Genetics below)

 - Some cancer therapies include surgery, radiation, or a combination of these.